developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
-Enables or Disables Displaying a screen overlay as a notification on a successful decode.
+When true, displays a screen overlay as a notification on a successful decode.
+Supported on Android devices with EMDK version 7.2 and later.

 ####Access
 * Instance: This property can be accessed via an instance object of this class: <code>myObject.decodeScreenNotification</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.decodeScreenNotification</code>

 ####Platforms
 * Android
-* Zebra devices only (Symbol Technologies' scanners.)
+* Zebra devices only (not all scan engines support all symbologies/symbology properties)

 -----